DBilardello/Rock-Paleo-Magnetism/README.md

 ## Acknowledgements

 Special thanks to the following individuals for their support and contributions:
-- Michael Volk and Plinio Jaqueto — for their early help, discussions and support in getting started with Python coding
+- **Michael Volk** and **Plinio Jaqueto —** for their early help, discussions and support in getting started with Python coding
-- Yiming Zhang — for introducing me to existing code packages and guidance in navigating GitHub workflows and repository setup
+- **Yiming Zhang —** for introducing me to existing code packages and guidance in navigating GitHub workflows and repository setup
-- Ramon Egli — for valuable discussions and suggestions on magnetic unmixing, model functions, and output presentations
+- **Ramon Egli —** for valuable discussions and suggestions on magnetic unmixing, model functions, and output presentations
+- **Claudio Robustelli-Test -** for tireless magnetic unmixing testing, feedback, and valuable suggestions